 Look after your physical health.
 Follow a healthy balanced diet and minimise caffeine, alcohol, sugar and sweeteners as they can increase anxiety.
 Get physically active to stimulate endorphins to feel good.

-Access Wellbeing Services customer service team is available 24/7.
-So if you would like to book an appointment and/or speak with one of our counsellors, it's as easy as calling 1300 66 77 00 or visit our website www.accesswellbeingservices.com.au
+If you would like to book an appointment and /or speak with one of our Counsellors, it's as easy as calling 1300 66 77 00 or visit our website www.accesswellbeingservices.com.au